tencent cloud

 logging.basicConfig(level=logging.INFO, stream=sys.stdout)

-# For the list of regions supported by COS, visit https://www.qcloud.com/document/product/436/6224
+# For a list of all regions supported by COS, see https://www.tencentcloud.com/document/product/436/6224?from_cn_redirect=1

 config = CosConfig(Region=region, SecretId=secret_id, SecretKey=secret_key, Token=token, Scheme=scheme)